PrimebIue/FBU_Final_APP/README.md

 * [ ] The user can log-in with their Facebook account
+* [ ] The user can navigate the app using Bottom navigation.
+* [ ] The app can generate a QR code that links to the User's profile that another user with the app can scan.
+* [ ] User can import their Hobbies from their Facebook profile.
-* [ ] The user can input their hobbies/interests into a list (Recycler View)
+* [ ] The user can input their hobbies/interests into a list (Recycler View).
 * [ ] User's inputs are saved between sesions.
-* [ ] The app can generate a QR code that links to the User's profile that another user with the app can scan.
-* [ ] After scanning the QR code the app checks for similarities between each User's hobbies/interests and displays the similarities
+* [ ] After scanning the QR code the app checks for similarities between each User's hobbies/interests and displays the similarities.
 * [ ] The app allows you to add the other person as a friend in Facebook through the app.
 * [ ] When looking at other user's hobbies/interests, the app allows you to double tap to add them to your list.